xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/Code/Player/README.txt

-Player has 5 folders and 1 concrete class:
+Player has 6 folders and 1 concrete class:
-    Control, Factory, Interface, PlayerCharacter, PlayerItem and PlayerCommand.cs.
+    CollisionHandler, Control, Factory, Interface, PlayerCharacter, PlayerItem and PlayerPanel.cs.

+CollisionHandler: Files that generate collision responses when 2 objects are collided.

 Control: An interface and a concrete class to control Link sprite.

 Factory: PlayerCharacterFactory.cs produces character related sprites and PlayerItemFactory.cs produces item related sprites.